Trump says he will announce Supreme Court pick by end of week after meeting with a top candidate for Ginsburg seat

 “I think their voters — the people that voted them put them there because of a certain ideology or certain feel,” he said.
 “And they don’t want to have somebody” be reluctant about Trump’s pick.

-Several officials familiar with the discussions over the pending nomination outlined Trump’s current thinking on who should replace Ginsburg, the liberal icon who died of pancreatic cancer on Friday, and the state of play in the Senate on the condition they not be named because the talks are private.
+Several officials familiar with the discussions over the pending nomination outlined Trump’s current thinking on who should replace Ginsburg, the liberal icon who died of pancreatic cancer on Friday, and the state of play in the Senate.
+They spoke on the condition of anonymity because the talks are private.

 Two Trump advisers said the president told others on Monday that he was leaning toward Barrett — a Catholic conservative who fended off attacks on her religion during her appeals court confirmation hearing — because it would help with his base, particularly evangelical voters.
-One official pushing that perspective is White House chief of staff Mark Meadows, who has been meticulously sussing out the political ramifications of each potential nominee.
+One official pushing that perspective is White House Chief of Staff Mark Meadows, who has been meticulously sussing out the political ramifications of each potential nominee.

 Barrett has other powerful backers within the White House, with counsel Pat Cipollone among her boosters and Vice President Pence — who, like Barrett, hails from Indiana — advocating for her internally.
-She served as clerk for former Justice Antonin Scalia, and could boost support for Trump among Catholics in critical swing states such as Pennsylvania this fall.
+She served as a clerk for the late Justice Antonin Scalia, and could boost support for Trump among Catholics in critical swing states such as Pennsylvania this fall.

 McConnell has made it clear to the White House that while he will advocate for any nominee that Trump puts forward, the majority leader views Barrett as the best choice, according to several people briefed on his views.
 Sen. Todd C. Young (R-Ind.), who leads the Senate GOP’s campaign arm, is also lobbying for a Barrett nomination.

-Sen. Josh Hawley (R-Mo.), who has said publicly that he will only support a nominee who believes Roe vs. Wade, the landmark 1973 case that legalized access to abortion, was incorrectly decided.
+Sen. Josh Hawley (R-Mo.) has said publicly that he will only support a nominee who believes Roe v.
+Wade, the landmark 1973 case that legalized access to abortion, was incorrectly decided.
 He said Monday that Barrett “clearly meets that threshold that I’ve talked about.”

-But some advisers to president are concerned that nominating Barrett will drive the focus of the last weeks of the presidential election to abortion, galvanizing the left and ultimately hurting the president’s prospects in November.
+But some advisers to the president are concerned that nominating Barrett will drive the focus of the last weeks of the presidential election to abortion, galvanizing the left and ultimately hurting the president’s prospects in November.

-“If we are talking about abortion and Roe vs. Wade, for the next six weeks, that’s not a good thing,” one senior Republican said.
+“If we are talking about abortion and Roe v.
+Wade for the next six weeks, that’s not a good thing,” one senior Republican said.
 “We will lose.”

-In turn, Meadows has been privately advising against Lagoa amid concerns that the Florida jurist and the other front-runner for the Ginsburg vacancy is not sufficiently conservative in her opinions.
+In turn, Meadows has been privately advising against Lagoa amid concerns that the Florida jurist and other front-runner for the Ginsburg vacancy is not sufficiently conservative in her opinions.

-But other advisers believe Lagoa — who enjoys significant support among Miami legal circles — could be a political boon in the presidential race as Trump and Democratic presidential nominee Joe Biden are in a tight contest for Florida and are trying to win the support of more Latino voters nationwide.
+But other advisers say Lagoa — who enjoys significant support among Miami legal circles — could be a political boon in the presidential race as Trump and Democratic presidential nominee Joe Biden are in a tight contest for Florida and are trying to win the support of more Latino voters nationwide.
 Lagoa was the first Latina on the Florida Supreme Court and would be the second on the U.S. Supreme Court after Justice Sonia Sotomayor.

 Much of Trump’s decision, however, will hinge on his interviews with the finalists.
 He told reporters that he might interview Lagoa — whom he has not met in person — when he visits Miami on an unrelated trip later this week.